BorisovMaksim/TtsQuality/README.md

 The datasets of interest are:

 1. Librispeech (test-clean)
-    - Diverse content from audiobooks with clean audios
+    - Diverse content from audiobooks with clean transcriptions
 2. Librispeech (test-other)
-    - Diverse content from audiobooks with noisy audios
+    - Diverse content from audiobooks with noisy transcriptions
 3. Jenny
     - Extracted 1000 wavs from training set for testing SIM-o purposes